jessp01/zaje/README.md

    zaje - Syntax highlighter to cover all your shell needs

 USAGE:
-   zaje [global options] command [command options] [arguments...]
+   zaje [global options] command [command options] [input-file || - ]

-VERSION:
-   0.21

-DESCRIPTION:
-   Highlights text based on regular expressions/strings/characters matching.
-   Can operate on files or data sent to STDIN.

-AUTHOR:
-   Jesse Portnoy <jesse@packman.io>

 COMMANDS:
    help, h  Shows a list of commands or help for one command

 GLOBAL OPTIONS:
    --syn-dir ZAJE_SYNDIR, -s ZAJE_SYNDIR  Path to lexer files.
 The ZAJE_SYNDIR ENV var is also honoured.
-   If neither is set, /etc/zaje/highlight will be used. [$ZAJE_SYNDIR] --lexer value, -l value  config file to use when parsing input.
+   If neither is set, ~/.config/zaje/syntax_files will be used. [$ZAJE_SYNDIR]

+   --lexer value, -l value  config file to use when parsing input.
    When none is passed, zaje will attempt to autodetect based on the file name or first line of input.
    You can set the path to lexer files by exporting the ZAJE_SYNDIR ENV var.
    If not exported, /etc/zaje/highlight will be used.

+   --debug, -d  Run in debug mode.

    --help, -h  show help

    --print-version, -V  print only the version

+EXAMPLES:
+To use zaje as a cat replacement:
+$ zaje /path/to/file

+To replace tail -f:
+$ tail -f /path/to/file | zaje -l server-log -
+(- will make zaje read progressively from STDIN)

+AUTHOR:
+   Jesse Portnoy <jesse@packman.io>

 COPYRIGHT:
    (c) packman.io

 ```